LandscapingEasy Plants for Utah that Don’t Need a Lot of Water

 Deciduous Shrubs

 It may be surprising, but lilac bushes are actually quite drought tolerant, in addition to being beautiful and smelling amazing.
+With multiple color varieties available, like white, pink, purple, and even blue, this versatile plant is perfect for adding color and dimension to your yard.
 They do well in full sun, and only need to be watered once a month or so.

 • Forsythia

 This is the bright yellow harbinger of spring that often blooms in Utah yards before much of anything else has awoken for the year.
-They yellow flowers even appear before the leaves and this sunshine-y shrub can get as tall as nine feet.
+The yellow flowers even appear before the leaves and this sunshine-y shrub can get as tall as nine feet.
+Once established, these bushes rarely need water and can survive arid conditions.

 Evergreen Shrubs

 If you water these plants about once a month, and put them in a sunny or lightly shaded spot in your yard, these shrubs will thrive.
-The manzanita gets pink flowers in the spring, and has dark green, leathery leaves year round.
+The manzanita gets pink flowers in the spring, and has dark green, leathery leaves year-round, making it the perfect choice for Utah’s long winters and dry summers.

-Juniper bushes are a fairly common sight in Utah, and that’s because they are great drought tolerant plants.
+Juniper bushes are a fairly common sight in Utah, and that’s because they are great drought-tolerant plants.
 They are evergreen, great for birds, do well in full sun, and only need water about once a month.
+These plants can also grow up to 15 feet tall and 20 feet wide, and while that is likely too big a plant for most yards, it’s a great bush to add to any backyard that needs texture and depth.

 This tall, elm-like tree is a tough tree that can provide shade.
 It does uniquely well in urban environments because not only does it require little water, but it tolerates pollution well also